Small business owners need to reduce their bottom line. But too often with healthcare, they feel stuck.

 For now, let’s look at tips for using your HSA well:

-Let’s say that a family diligently saves up $5,000 a year in their HSA over the course of 12 years.
-Sure, they’ll have some medical expenses along the way.
-But even if they spent $20,000 on medical costs, this family would still have saved $50,000 in savings!
+Let’s say that a family saves up $5,000 a year in their HSA over the course of 12 years.
+Even if they spent $20,000 on medical costs, this family would still have saved $50,000 in savings!
 Not only can they be used for any eligible IRS Section 213 medical expenses, they can even be used for things like braces, or even retirement.

 Your next step to cutting costs on health benefits starts now…